sinlger/easy-tools/src/tools/text-to-nato-alphabet/language/text-to-nato-alphabet.en.md

-# IT Tools Text to NATO Alphabet Guide
+# A Toolio Text to NATO Alphabet Guide

 This document provides instructions on using the online Text to NATO Alphabet conversion tool for transforming text into the NATO phonetic alphabet for verbal communication.